A Legacy Written in Stone, Steel, and Spirit

 They served as primary architects for the National Baptist Convention, the largest Black religious organization in the world.
 Their buildings were not merely functional—they were declarations.

 The Morris Memorial Building in Nashville, completed in 1924, stood as a neoclassical stronghold of Black publishing and commerce.
-Clad in white terra cotta, it housed the National Baptist Publishing Board—a fortress of Black intellectual property at a time when such visibility was considered defiance.
+Clad in cream terra cotta, it housed the National Baptist Publishing Board—a fortress of Black intellectual property at a time when such visibility was considered defiance.

 These weren’t just buildings.